hackjutsu/personal-blog/source/_posts/Maven POM in Action.md

 Every Maven project has a packaging type.
 If it is not specified in the POM, then the default value `jar` would be used.

-Furthermore, as you can see that in the minimal POM, the repositories were not specified.
-If you build your project using the minimal POM, it would **inherit the repositories configuration in the Super POM**.
+Furthermore, as we can see that in the minimal POM, the repositories were not specified.
+If we build our project using the minimal POM, it would **inherit the repositories configuration in the Super POM**.
 Therefore when Maven sees the dependencies in the minimal POM, it would know that these dependencies will be downloaded from http://repo.maven.apache.org/maven2 which was specified in the Super POM.

 ----------